Change Started

 “Sheesham is mostly used for furniture while Khair yields Kattha, which is taken with betel leaves or pan.
 Semal and Gutel are used as matchwood and Kanju in the plywood industry.
 Babul provides the principal tanning material of the state.
 Some of the grasses such as Baib and bamboo are the raw materials for the paper industry.
 Tendu leaves are used in making bidis (Indian cigarettes), and cane is used in baskets and furniture”

-Uttar Pradesh ranks on the top in mango production.
+Uttar Pradesh ranks at the top in mango production.
 The state share in the total mango production was more than 20% in 2016-17.
-Regions like Lucknow, Saharanpur, Varanasi, Faizabad are major mango production hubs, supplying mangoes domestically, and also exporting to other parts of the world.
+Regions like Lucknow, Saharanpur, Varanasi, and Faizabad are major mango production hubs, supplying mangoes domestically, and also exporting to other parts of the world.

 Wrapping Up